hmeng/the-gen-z-catechism/chapters/post-55.md

 ---
-layout: default
+layout: chapter
-title: "Post 55"
+title: "Post #55: How do we suffer well?"
 ---
 # Post #55: How do we suffer well?